cagandhi/GITS/README.md

 ##### Branch2 tasks
 19. Switch to branch “branch2”.
-20. Make “branch2” upto date with local main branch 21a.
-By this time, your remote main branch is updated by the host of your session.
+20. Make “branch2” upto date with local main branch
+21. (a) By this time, your remote main branch is updated by the host of your session.
 If not, confirm with the host.
-21b.
-Make “branch2” upto date with remote main branch.
+21. (b) Make “branch2” upto date with remote main branch.
 ##### Main branch tasks
 22. Switch to main branch
 23. Delete the latest 1 commit from local as well as remote “main” branch